University of East London

 Disability:

-Applicants with disabilities will be offered reasonable adjustments and support at key stages of the selection procedure, including online tests and attendance for the competence interview, upon request.
+Applicants with disabilities are offered reasonable adjustments and support at key stages of selection/admissions, including accusing the Assessment Day tests and attendance for the Panels Day, upon request.

 Please see our Selection Procedure page for more information.